Prostate Cancer Detection: What Should I know?

-BlueLaser™ 3T mpMRI: Early Accurate Detection
+BlueLaser™ 3T mpMRI: Better Early Detection

 “Knowledge is power only if man knows what facts not to bother with.” -R.S.
-Lynd.
+Lynd

-Our 3t Multi-Parametric MRI – BlueLaserTM empowers our patients by providing accurate knowledge about what’s going on in their bodies.
-You should consider BlueLaser™ 3T mpMRI for early detection before other testing if:
+Our BlueLaser™ 3T mpMRI empowers our patients by providing accurate knowledge about what’s going on in their bodies, both normal and disease.
+You should consider BlueLaser™ 3T mpMRI for the earliest possible detection if:

 - You have an elevated or rising PSA